Approaches

 -

 Conducted research that showed 1 in 20 Malaysians develop breast cancer due to inheriting the BRCA1 or BRCA2 gene.
 This information played an important role in the development of specialised clinics to help families with inherited variants to manage their risk and prevent cancer.
 Empowered by the knowledge of their high risk to cancer, individuals can undergo preventative surgery or intensify screening for early detection.
-Find out more about our Asian Risk Calculator (ARiCa) here.
+Find out more about our Asian Risk Calculator (ARiCa) here and find out more about genetic counselling here.

 -